[Updated October 27, 2024] This year was not the first time we’ve celebrated Christmas in Chattanooga, Tennessee.

 Located atop Lookout Mountain on the Georgia/Tennessee border, Rock City is a 90-year old Chattanooga attraction whose annual Christmas celebration was named a Top 20 Event by the Southeast Tourism Society.

-Held until January 6, 2024, this year’s Enchanted Garden of Lights features a million LED lights that transform the botanical garden into a magical Winter wonderland.
+Starting in mid-November and held until the beginning of January, this year’s Enchanted Garden of Lights features a million LED lights that transform the botanical garden into a magical Winter wonderland.

 Children will love meeting Santa in his workshop, decorating gingerbread cookies with Mrs. Claus, and wandering through their 7 enchanted realms of Christmas lights.